openshift/enhancements/enhancements/node-tuning/mixed-cpu-node-plugin.md

 but not the other way around.

 #### cgroup v1 vs v2 considerations
-This feature supports changes to cgroup configuration for pods or containers, at both v1 and v2.
+This feature supports changes to cgroup configuration for pods or containers, for both v1 and v2.
 In containers that are annotated with cpu load-balancing disabling and are asking for shared cpus, only the isolated cpus (guaranteed) would have cpu load-balancing disabled.